-The leases revenues from investment property are recognized in the statement of profit or loss on a straight-line-basis over the lease period.
+The leases revenues from investment property are recognized in the statement of income on a straight-line-basis over the lease period.
 Rental incentives granted are included as part of total rental payments over the lease period.

 3.17 Revenues and costs of financing